Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

 we excite a non-constant mode $k=1$ as illustrated in Fig.~\ref{fig:NonConstantMode}, and setting the initial condition to:

 we excite the mode $k=2$, as illustrated in Fig.~\ref{fig:FourClusters}.
-In these plots, the abcissa represents the location on the space $\Gamma$ and the ordinate corresponds to time.
+These spatially periodic solutions persist when considering delays, and transient oscillations superimpose to this dynamics (Fig. ~\ref{fig:OscillationDelayTwo}).
 As noise is increased, this mode looses stability in favor of the mode $k=1$ first, before this mode looses again stability in favor of the spatially homogeneous solution $(\mu_0,v_0)$ as expected from the analysis of the stability of that fixed point.
 Higher modes prove relatively unstable, and illustrated in Fig.~\ref{fig:8clust} for an initial condition corresponding to a wavenumber $k=4$.
 After a short transient, the system stabilizes on a stationary solution corresponding to the mode $k=1$.

-For axonal delays, the characteristic equation obtained is very complicated to solve analytically.
-These are simplified when considering wizard hat connectivity kernels, as shown in~\cite{venkov-coombes-etal:07}.
-We can however obtain complex closed form expressions of the Turing-Hopf bifurcation curves using~\cite{veltz:11}.
-These are not made explicit here, and simulations performed using an adaptation of the the code provided by Venkov in~\cite{venkov:08} yield very similar phenomena (not shown).

-The dynamic Turing bifurcations in the particular one-layer case treated, chosen for simplifying analytical exploration, presented a limited set of spatio-temporal behaviors: we observed that only stationary solutions are found, either spatially homogeneous or characterized by a few typical modes.
-In particular, no wave or oscillatory activity was observed, because of our particular choice of connectivity function which was chosen of constant sign (here, positive) for biological reasons.
-In order to go beyond these behaviors, we now turn to the numerical study of a more complex neural field system composed of two layers in order to include both excitation and inhibition phenomena.
-We will observe in these cases complex irregular dynamic Turing patterns are observed in a particular range of noise levels.
+The simplified one-layer case chosen for simplicity of analytical exploration presents a limited set of spatio-temporal behaviors: only stationary solutions are found, either spatially homogeneous or characterized by a few typical modes.
+In particular, no wave or oscillatory activity was observed.
+In order to go beyond these phenomena, we now turn to the study of two layers neural fields.